Is climate change causing wildfire seasons to be worse?

 Slave Lake fire was arson. #Alberta #wildfire pic.twitter.com/NUMAUZZdd9— Friends of Science (@FriendsOScience) May 30, 2023

-Michelle Stirling from Friends of Science is joining me tonight to add some truth to the super-heated rhetoric around Canada's annual fire season.
+Michelle Stirling from Friends of Science joined Sheila Gunn Reid to add some truth to the super-heated rhetoric around Canada's annual fire season.

 Start your free trial